 The best way to find the right plastic surgeon for your deviated septum is to go out and ask for a consultation with them.
 A good surgeon will be able to tell you what to expect, how the procedure is done, and also offer up documentation that stands as a testament to their skill.
 The sooner you call, the sooner you can get your septum fixed properly.

-To schedule your no-obligation deviated septum surgery consultation with Dr. Monica Tadros, please use the contact form to request additional information or call NYC: (212) 532-4590 or NJ: (201) 408-5430 to speak to one of our Patient Advisors.
+To schedule your no-obligation deviated septum surgery consultation with Dr. Monica Tadros at Englewood plastic surgery center, please use the contact form to request additional information or call NYC: (212) 532-4590 or NJ: (201) 408-5430 to speak to one of our Patient Advisors.
 Our office is conveniently located near 300 Grand Ave, Englewood, NJ 07631.